 “You did a 64 yard touchdown and you bowed?!”
 We joked.
 Patting him on the back after the game.
 He boasted and laughed about getting knocked flat.
 He was proud of the hit he took.

 I’ll never never get comfortable with sitting on the side lines of my older kid’s lives, and watching them take hits.
 However, I will never never grow tired of rejoicing over my children’s victories.
-And victories often arise from overcoming the hits.I'll never never get comfortable with sitting on the side lines of my older kid's lives, and… Click To Tweet
+And victories often arise from overcoming the hits.I'll never never get comfortable with sitting on the side lines of my older kid's lives, and watching them take hits.
+However, I will never never grow tired of rejoicing over my children's victories.
+And victories often arise from… Click To Tweet

 It takes great courage to be parent.